 Between Clifton and Llandudno beaches and Bordered by the spectacular, Twelve Apostles Mountain range and the glittering Atlantic Ocean, Camps Bay is one of Cape Town’s most breath-taking Suburbs.
 As well as being a popular Summer Attraction for Locals and Tourists who flock to the Beach.
 Camps Bay boasts Restaurants and Watering Holes aplenty, that Line the famous Sunset Strip for fun that goes, on long after dark.

-It got its name “Die Baai van Von Kamptz” from Fredrick Ernst von Kamptz and the area remained mostly undeveloped throughout the 19th century.
-Lord Charles Somerset hunted there, using the Roundhouse as his lodge.
+It got its name “Die Baai van Von Kamptz” from Fredrick Ernst von Kamptz (for more info 'click' the Link in Further Reading) and the area remained mostly undeveloped throughout the 19th Century.
+Lord Charles Somerset hunted there, using the Roundhouse as his Lodge.
 Kloof Nek, the road which links Camps Bay to the City Bowl, was built in 1848, and in 1884 good old Thomas Bain, who built many roads in the Cape region, was commissioned to build one from Sea Point to Camps Bay.
 Of course, he didn’t literally build this one himself – that task fell to Convict Labour.

 One of Clifton Beaches Image Source

 Camps Bay is on two MyCiTi Bus Routes as well as the hop-on-hop-off City Sight Seeing Bus Routes.
 On the Beach you can rent Loungers and Umbrellas for a day of lazing in the Sun, get a Massage, or play Volleyball.
 There is often Street Entertainment, as the sun goes down.